jindongwang/transferlearning/code/deep/finetune_AlexNet_ResNet/readme.md

 ## Results

 **Protocol**: We use a **full-training** protocol, which is taking all the samples from one domain as the source or target domain.
 Another similar protocol is **down-sample** protocol, which is choosing 20 or 8 samples per category to use as the domain data.
-Almost all the famous deep transfer learning methods (DDC, DAN, JAN, RTN, DCORAL etc.) are adopting the **down-sample** protocol.
+Almost all the famous deep transfer learning methods (DDC, DAN, JAN, RTN, DCORAL etc.) are adopting the **down-sample** protocol for Office dataset.
 The results from two protocols are absolutely **different**.

 However, some publised papers are just copying the results (mostly the down-sample results) without paying attention to the protocols.